Relief Society: Moving west

 Each Relief Society operated independently within its ward in cooperation with the local bishop.
 Ward societies were not interconnected by central women's leadership, though many of them engaged in similar activities such as sewing clothing for Indians, caring for the poor, especially emigrants, and weaving carpets for local meetinghouses.

-In 2004, historian Carol Holindrake Nielson documented the organization, activities and membership of the Salt Lake City Fourteenth Ward Relief Society.
-The Fourteenth Ward included Temple Square and eleven residential squares to the south and west.
-This section contained the homes of many church leaders.
-Among others, the ward Relief Society roll included the names of Leonora Taylor and Jane B. Taylor, wives of John Taylor; Elizabeth B. Pratt, Kezia D. Pratt and Phoebe Soper Pratt, wives of Parley P. Pratt; and Phebe W. Woodruff, Emma Woodruff, Sarah Woodruff, Sarah Delight Woodruff, Phebe A. Woodruff, Susan C. Woodruff, Bulah Woodruff, wives and daughters of Wilford Woodruff.

 Interrupted by the 1858 Utah War, no more than three or four of these independent ward organizations survived the temporary move of much of the Latter-day Saint population south of Salt Lake County.

 Reorganization and expansion

 In December 1867 church president Brigham Young publicly called for the reorganization of Relief Society in every ward.
-Eliza R. Snow provided a historical account of the society and described its purpose to seek "not only for the relief of the poor, but the accomplishment of every good and noble work."
-Young again addressed the need to establish local Relief Society units at the church's 1868 April general conference, stating: Now, Bishops, you have smart women for wives, many of you.
-Let them organize Female Relief Societies in the various wards.
-We have many talented women among us ....
-You will find that the sisters will be the mainspring of the movement.
-Snow was assigned to assist local bishops in organizing permanent branches of the Relief Society.
+Eliza R. Snow was assigned to assist local bishops in organizing permanent branches of the Relief Society.
 Using the minutes recorded in the early Nauvoo meetings as a Constitution, Snow created a standard model for all local wards that united women in purpose and provided a permanent name and structure to their organization.
 She and nine other sisters began visiting wards and settlements in 1868, and at the end of the year, organizations existed in all twenty Salt Lake City congregations and in congregations in nearly every county in Utah.

-Ward units of the Relief Society performed a variety of functions.
 Women helped the bishop of the ward assist the poor by collecting and disbursing funds and commodities.
 They nursed the sick, cleaned homes, sewed carpet rags for local meeting houses, planted and tended gardens, promoted home industry, and shared doctrinal instruction and testimony.